 SI.
-Environmental Mitigation Measures Parameter Responsible Responsible Frequency Sources of No. Issues (Indicators for Compliance) Implementation Precision Engineering Centre Supervision for Monitoring Fund for Implementing Mitigation Measure 1 Basic amenities, well ventilated accommodation, Sanitation and drinking water facilities at construction Camp of Precision Engineering Centre 1-The contractor shall provide sanitation facilities at the Precision Engineering Centre construction camp site.
+No. Environmental Issues Mitigation Measures Parameter (Indicators for Compliance) Responsible Implementation Precision Engineering Centre Responsible Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation Measure 1 Basic amenities, well ventilated accommodation, Sanitation and drinking water facilities at construction Camp of Precision Engineering Centre 1-The contractor shall provide sanitation facilities at the Precision Engineering Centre construction camp site.
 These facilities will include dust bins in adequate numbers for solid waste collection, drinking water facilities, and separate toilets for male and females.
 In case camp is established in nearby house, then the contractor will ensure that adequate facilities exist in the house.
 These toilets facilities shall be maintained.
 In case camp is established in open land, then septic tanks/soak pits shall be provided at the toilets.
 The dust bins shall be regularly emptied and waste from camp site shall be disposed off at designated locations.
 Drinking water quality shall be monitored as per monitoring plan.
 2- Accommodation facilities will be well ventilated.
 3- Sufficient supply of potable water to be provided and maintained.
-If the drinking water is obtained from an intermittent public water supply then storage tanks will be provided.
+If the drinking water is obtained from an intermittent public water supply, then storage tanks will be provided.
 For this contractor will submit plans how availability of drinking water shall be assured.
-Construction camp sanitation and drinking water facilities Contractor PMU Environment al Specialist, and Odisha Industrial Infrastructure Development Corporation and PMU Regularly during construction phase Contractor 2 Land acquired The commencement of site clearance Pre-construction Contractor PMU- Duration of PMU and for Temporary activities for temporary acquired areas, if records of site Environment site Odisha Usage, any will be undertaken with due and vegetation in al Specialist, preparation Industrial clearance permission from the Environment area of and Odisha of temporary Infrastructure
+Construction camp sanitation and drinking water facilities Contractor PMU Environment al Specialist, and Odisha Industrial Infrastructure Development Corporation and PMU Regularly during construction phase Contractor 2 Land acquired for Temporary Usage, clearance activities The commencement of site clearance activities for temporary acquired areas, if any will be undertaken with due permission from the Environment Specialist of the PMU to minimize Pre-construction records of site and vegetation in area of construction Contractor PMU- Environment al Specialist, and Odisha Industrial Duration of site preparation of temporary acquired PMU and Odisha Industrial Infrastructure Development

 SI.
-No. Environmental Issues Mitigation Measures Parameter (Indicators for Compliance) Responsible Implementation Precision Engineering Centre Responsible Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation Measure activities Specialist of the PMU to minimize environmental impacts.
+No. Environmental Issues Mitigation Measures Parameter (Indicators for Compliance) Responsible Implementation Precision Engineering Centre Responsible Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation Measure environmental impacts.
 Photographic records of original conditions of site will be maintained.
-All areas used for temporary construction operations will be subject to complete restoration to their former conditions with appropriate rehabilitation procedures. construction Industrial Infrastructure Development Corporation acquired areas Development Corporation 3 Waste disposal The pre-identified disposal location shall be part of Comprehensive Waste Disposal Plan.
+All areas used for temporary construction operations will be subject to complete restoration to their former conditions with appropriate rehabilitation procedures.
+Infrastructure Development Corporation areas Corporation 3 Waste disposal The pre-identified disposal location shall be part of Comprehensive Waste Disposal Plan.
 Solid Waste Management Plan to be prepared by the Contractor in consultation with local civic authorities.
 The construction waste will be utilized to the extent possible.
-For disposal of non-usable waste location of disposal site for construction waste will be finalized by the Environmental Specialist of the PMU OSDA and Odisha Industrial Infrastructure Development Corporation.
+For disposal of nonusable waste location of disposal site for construction waste will be finalized by the Environmental Specialist of the PMU OSDA and Odisha Industrial Infrastructure Development Corporation.
 Contractor shall ensure that waste shall not be disposed off in the surroundings of site and along the access path Environment Specialist will confirm that disposal of the material will not impact the water body.
 It will also be ensured that no flora is damaged.
 Waste Disposal sites, waste management plan Contractor PMU- Environment al Specialist and Odisha Industrial Infrastructure Development Corporation Regularly during construction phase Contractor 4 Stockpiling of construction materials Stockpiling of construction materials should not impact or obstruct the drainage and Stockpiles will be covered to protect from dust and erosion.
-Stockpiling sites at Precision Engineering Centre Building Contractor PMU- Environment al Specialist and Odisha Industrial Infrastructure Development Regularly during construction phase Contractor
+Stockpiling sites at Precision Engineering Centre Building Contractor PMU- Environment al Specialist and Odisha Industrial Infrastructure Development Corporation Regularly during construction phase Contractor